maronglamin/marketplus/docs/PDF_EXPORT_README.md

 # PDF Export Functionality

-This document describes the PDF export functionality added to the SNAP app.
+This document describes the PDF export functionality added to the SNAP.

 ## Overview